November 20, 2018

 “Roughly 1 in 6 Arkansans do not know where their next meal will come from,” said Curtis Barnett, president and CEO of Arkansas Blue Cross and Blue Shield.
 “We have several towns in Arkansas with no grocery stores, and while there are convenience stores, many people don’t have access to healthy foods, like fresh fruits and vegetables.”

 This is the inspiration for the Fearless Food FightSM initiative.
-The year-long effort brings together colleges and universities, schools, businesses, healthcare systems, and community and faith-based organizations to ensure people in need have adequate, healthy meals.
-Arkansas Blue Cross has packed and delivered more than 1 million meals since March, surpassing its original goal of 700,000, and closing in on a new target of 1.2 million.
+The effort, which brings together colleges and universities, schools, businesses, healthcare systems, and community and faith-based organizations to ensure people in need have adequate, healthy meals, has already surpassed its original goal of 700,000.
+Through 29 meal-packing events, Arkansas Blue Cross and Blue Shield has delivered more than 1 million meals to residents, serving 115 food banks in 34 food insecure counties.

 Food insecurity is an important social determinant of health.
 Research suggests that adults who are food insecure are at an increased risk for a variety of negative health outcomes, including obesity and chronic disease.
 And food insecurity can be especially devastating to a child’s development.
 Children without access to enough nutritious food are more likely to develop slowly and have trouble learning.
 They are also more prone to illness and tend to be hospitalized more frequently than children from food secure homes.